akalink/Setting_Menu-VRChatWorld/readme.md

    6. Disable any settings you don’t need.

     Press the Save Button to save your preferred settings, the next time you enter the world you will have those same settings.

+### Adjusting Post Processing Settings
+    It is encouraged to adjust The Post Processing settings to suit your needs.
+    • Post Processing Volume Main will contain only effects that are not adjusted in game (Color Grading, etc)
+    • Volume Low and High Bloom will contain adjustable Bloom.
+    • Volume Bright and Dark will contain adjustable Darkness.
+To make the world brightness higher, adjust "Minimum (EV) to be lower.
+To make the world darkness lower, adjust  "Maximum (EV)" to be higher.

 ## Public Methods for integrating to your own Canvas/Buttons